-Now, the average business isn’t going to have the budget for something like that — but it’s vital to make every effort to get your content as polished as possible, whether it’s for your website, your emails, your ad landing pages, or any other facet of your operation.
+Now, the average business isn’t going to have the budget for something like great copy — but it’s vital to make every effort to get your content as polished as possible.
+Whether it’s for your website, your emails, your ad landing pages, or any other facet of your operation.
 And thankfully enough, it doesn’t have to cost the world to achieve a pretty decent standard.

 To get your content performing better, you might need to spend some money, or do the work yourself, or find some combination of the two.
 In this piece, we’re going to cover how businesses (such as yours, perhaps!) can create great copy on a budget.
 Let’s get started.

 Realistically, the only way to create genuinely great content on a limited budget is to take the budget out of the equation, which means doing it yourself.
 And doing it yourself means learning how to write.

 If you want to do it, you might want to try a copywriting course.
 Good courses can be expensive, but when you add up the time and money you’ll save from creating your own copy for years to come instead of bringing in outside help, you’ll find that a decent course will pay for itself fairly quickly.

 In addition, there are countless fantastic books on copywriting that make it straightforward to pick up valuable tips at your own pace (and at very low cost).